 i.
 To inculcate in the minds of men that this is a non-stock, non-sectarian and non-political, but Spiritual (Religious) Association;

 j.
 To establish centers, schools, healing centers, asylums, libraries and cooperatives;

 k.
 To own and acquire real or personal properties by purchase, donations, lease, usufruct or in any manner authorized by law for the establishment of its centers and other facilities that shall be for the betterment of the Union.

 MEMBERS AND DUES

-Article 5 All persons interested in knowing and studying occultism and science of Spritism and who accept and believe in the direct teaching, enlightenment and guidance of the Holy Spirit and His Ministering Spirits are admissible as members.
+Article 5 All persons interested in knowing and studying the science of Christian Spiritism and who accept and believe in direct teaching, enlightenment and guidance of the Holy Spirit and the Ministering Spirits are admissible as members.

 Article 6 Before admission to the Association, all interested to join must comply with the following requirements: